-- Development occurs in accordance with Map 7. - The existing buildings and infrastructure are utilised to their maximum potential. - Pedestrian and cyclist priority is provided to users accessing the Carseldine Railway Station, including the provision of safe and convenient access under the future Beams Road railway overpass. - The future Beams Road railway overpass is considered a priority to help stimulate renewal and redevelopment in the urban village. - The environmental values contained within the bushland and open space zone are protected and enhanced in accordance with the Fitzgibbon Bushland Management Plan and sporting and recreational uses are developed to support the urban village amenity. - Educational uses to be continued and/or redeveloped. - Development in bushland and open space areas is limited to construction of water sensitive urban design features, stormwater management features and maintenance of drainage lines, and for pedestrian/cycleways and other small scale park facilities such as tables, seating, and playground equipment in clearly defined locations where such development minimises impacts upon the area's environmental values in accordance with the Fitzgibbon Bushland Management Plan.

-- Bushland and open space corridors and habitat have a strong connection with existing corridors and habitat beyond the UDA, and are maintained across streets and roads within the precinct. - Development will contribute to the provision of fauna movement infrastructure, e.g. across Dorville Road and the new internal road/proposed busway. - Sufficient land is set aside for the proposed busway corridor. - A minimum of 5% of dwellings are available for purchase at or below the median house price in Brisbane. - A minimum of 5% of dwellings are available for purchase or rental to low to moderate income households and.
+- The environmental values contained within the bushland and open space zone are protected and enhanced in accordance with the Fitzgibbon Bushland Management Plan and sporting and recreational uses are developed to support the urban village amenity. - Development in bushland and open space areas is limited to construction of water sensitive urban design features, stormwater management features and maintenance of drainage lines, and for pedestrian/cycleways and other small scale park facilities such as tables, seating, and playground equipment in clearly defined locations where such development minimises impacts upon the area's environmental values in accordance with the Fitzgibbon Bushland Management Plan. - Bushland and open space corridors and habitat have a strong connection with existing corridors and habitat beyond the UDA, and are maintained across streets and roads within the precinct. - Development will contribute to the provision of fauna movement infrastructure, e.g. across Dorville Road and the new internal road/proposed busway.

-11 Development in the boundary interface investigation area will determine the precise extent of development in accordance with the criteria of the Fitzgibbon Bushland Management Plan.
+Detailed investigations in the boundary interface investigation areas will determine the precise extent of development in accordance with the criteria of the Fitzgibbon Bushland Management Plan and ensure bushfire management principles are applied.